alexdiep/macs_peak_id/README.md

 Useage
 ------
 ```pip install git+https://github.com/alexdiep/macs_peak_id```

 ```pip uninstall macs_peak_id```
 Issues
 ------
-The file was created for the data in the git only.
+The file was created for the data in the folder.
 Tweaking is needed to apply for other datasets.
 Also, might be really slow.